Weisbord Six Box Model for Organizational Diagnosis

-The Weisbord Six-Box Model is a framework developed by the American analyst Marvin Weisbord used to evaluate the performance of organisations.
-The generic framework has been developed to diagnose organisational issues that might otherwise go unnoticed by senior management.
-The Weisbord Six-Box Model is mostly based on techniques and assumptions in the field of organisational development and is used by a wide variety of organisations.
+The generic framework has been developed to diagnose organisational issues and assess the functioning that might otherwise go unnoticed by senior management.
+The Weisbord Six Box Model is mostly based on techniques and assumptions in the field of organisational development and is used by a wide variety of organisations.

 Organisational objectives include the missions and perspectives of an organisational vision.
 These goals have to be clear to all employees and they need to abide by them, even if their individual philosophies about how things should be are completely different.